ezracreate/portfolio/README.md

 MIT License.

-You can create your own homepage for free without notifying me by forking this project under the following conditions:
+You can create your own homepage for free without notifying me by forking this project :

-- Add a link to [my homepage](https://www.craftz.dog/)
-- Do not use the 3d voxel dog